rfo909/CFT/doc/Reference.md

 a=(3 as int)
 ```

-The parser will fail here, complaining it expects right parantesis after 3, since it does not know how
+The parser will fail here, complaining it expects right paranthesis after 3, since it does not know how
 to process

 ```
-a=(expr expr)
+(expr expr)
 ```

-To fix this, we remember that *blocks* in CFT are expressions, and they contain a sequence of statements,
+To fix this, remember that *blocks* in CFT are expressions, and they contain a sequence of statements,
 and finally that expressions are also statements.

 ```